Constant Contact vs Mailchimp:

 • More freedom to tweak layouts, add media, and personalize content

-Mailchimp is better suited for users who want more control over the look and feel of their emails — especially for branding-heavy campaigns.
+Mailchimp is ideal for users who want more control over the look and feel of their emails.
+It is especially suited for branding-heavy campaigns.

 Marketing Automation Features